RESUME

 State Policy Fellow August 2014 – September 2016

-• One of 5 selected nationwide by the Center on Budget and Policy Priorities to participate in this postgraduate research fellowship.
+One of five selected nationwide by the Center on Budget and Policy Priorities to participate in this postgraduate research fellowship.

 COMMUNITY SERVICE